 The woman from Walnut Creek, Karen, offered that people in Napa tend to be insular, and meet people at work, especially in the wine industry.
 That helps singles in the wine industry, but what about everyone else?

-Online dating — where you have 20 million people to choose from — is an option, but Gosse believes the “old-fashioned” way is the best way to meet people.
+Online dating — where you have an estimated 20 million people to choose from — is an option, but Gosse believes the “old-fashioned” way is the best way to meet people.
 Many years ago, he met his wife at one of his events.

 “But if you don’t have a singles scene, what do you do?
 Especially if you’re older?”

 The crowd at the Archer was mostly middle-aged, which is not uncommon with these events, Gosse said.
 When you’re younger, if the other person is cute you’ll pretty much go out with them.
 But as you get older, you find out there is more to a relationship than physical appearance.

 “If you’re over 40, you can’t go to some nightclub where everyone is in their 20s.
 You’re going to feel awkward,” Gosse said.

 So, how does one get over feeling awkward, and the fear of rejection?